rojolocco/100-Days-of-Code-with-Python/Log.md

-# 100 Days Of Code - Log
+# Log - 100 Days Of Code with Python

 ## Day 1 | June 27, Monday